Investment banking fee income falls to lowest since 2009

 Total fee income in the three months to the end of September was 3.8 percent down on the third quarter of last year, with mergers and acquisitions deals making up the biggest chunk - accounting for 34 percent of the $15.5 billion earned.

-The planned merger of commodities trader Glencore (GLEN.L) and mining group Xstrata XTA.L, the year's biggest pending deal in terms of total fees, could provide a further boost, with banks expecting to collect a total of $114 million in advisory fees if the deal is completed.
+The planned merger of commodities trader Glencore and mining group Xstrata, the year's biggest pending deal in terms of total fees, could provide a further boost, with banks expecting to collect a total of $114 million in advisory fees if the deal is completed.

-JP Morgan JPN.N retained its top spot in the global investment banking fee league table, earning $3.6 billion so far this year.
-Bank of America Merrill Lynch (BAC.N) was in second place, bringing in $3 billion, followed by Goldman Sachs (GS.N) in third on $2.7 billion.
+JP Morgan retained its top spot in the global investment banking fee league table, earning $3.6 billion so far this year.
+Bank of America Merrill Lynch was in second place, bringing in $3 billion, followed by Goldman Sachs in third on $2.7 billion.